0cjs/sedoc/ee/logic.md

 - [Electrocredible][lshift-ec] gives unidirectional with an NPN transistor and bidirectional with a MOSFET.
 (The MOFSET versions apparently use quite a lot of power, though.)
-- [Sparkfun][lshift-sf] has a BSS138 MOSFET schematic.
+See below for more on MOSFET.
-- [Big Mess o' Wires][lshift-bmow] shows clamp diodes and how they don't work (particularly due to "soggy" curve around zener voltage).
+- [Big Mess o' Wires][lshift-bmow] shows clamp diodes and how they don't work.
 Comments are very useful:
+  - Zener diode alone won't work due to soft Iz/Vz curve around Vz; never even comes up to Vhigh.
-  - Some interesting discussion of the Sparkfun circuit above.
+  - Some interesting discussion of the Sparkfun circuit below.
-  - Series resistor on a CMOS LV input line can do the trick if it has an internal protection diode from input to Vdd, though it assumes that Vdd supply can _sink_ the current that flows this way if it's not all used by other 3.3 V devices.
-Some FPGA data sheets suggest even 100-200 Ω will be ok.
-  - Zener soft Iz/Vz curve bad for various reasons.
+  - Series resistor on CMOS LV lines as discussed below.
-  - 74AHC125 powered by 3.3 V is fast, cheap and low power.
-(AHC is 5V-tolerant at 3.3 Vcc.)
+  - AHC is 5V-tolerant at 3.3 Vcc; 74AHC125 powered by 3.3 V is fast, cheap
+    and low power.
 - [Code and Life][lshift-cl] gives passive voltage dividers, and buffer parts that can run multi-voltage (4050B, 4014B, 40109B, 74HCT125.
+- [forum.6502.org][f6-6386] discussion.

+__MOSFET Conversion__

+Philips application note [AN97055], _Bi-directional level shifter for I²C-bus and other systems_ discusses using a MOSFET to handle bi-directional conversion between open-collector/open-drain busses with pull-ups.

+SparkFun sells sells a ["Logic Level Converter - Bi-directional"][sf-12009] with four MOSFETs each with a 10k pullups on each side ([schematic][sf-12009-sch-bi]).
+The [hookup guide][sf-12009-hookup] explains the operation, referring to Philips application note above.
+(An [earlier version][sf-12009-sch-10] uses two MOSFETs and two voltage dividers.)

+__CMOS Protection Diodes and Resistors__

+Many FPGAs and other CMOS chips have internal protection diodes from input pins to Vdd; this will divert current to Vdd when the input voltage exceeds Vdd plus one Schottkey diode drop.
+(Note that the Vdd bus must be able to sink this extra current.
+Most regulators will not sink current if the output voltage is higher than the regulator design output, but other devices on the Vdd bus consuming current can use the current sourced by the CMOS device's Vcc pin in this case, in place of current sourced from the regulator.)

+On systems that can handle this, a resistor on the input line can be used to limit the current drawn from the input line, giving the CMOS chip inherent level conversion.
+For open-collector input-only lines the pull-up resistor will do this; for bidirectional or output lines a series resistor in front of the CMOS pin will do this.
+Some FPGA data sheets suggest that even 100-200 Ω will be ok.

+__Level-shifter ICs__

 The TI TXB0108 Bidrectional Voltage-level Translator with Auto-direction Sensing ([datasheet][TXB0108-ds], [app note][TXB0108-app] handles 1.2-3.6 V